doukutsu-rs/doukutsu-rs/README.md

 - [Cave Story Tribute Site](https://cavestory.org) - for LOTS of useful resources related to the game.
 - [Clownacy for CSE2](https://github.com/Clownacy/CSE2) - a great and very accurate reference for game's logic used in this project
 - [CSMC](https://discord.gg/xRsWpz6) - a helpful Cave Story modding community
-- [NXEngine](https://github.com/nxengine/nxengine-evo) - an another OSS rewrite of Cave Story engine.
+- [NXEngine](https://github.com/nxengine/nxengine-evo) - an another OSS rewrite of Cave Story engine I took some inspiration from.